Mani-RajaDev/dwitter-django/dwitter-part2/README.md

 9. Linked the profile pages by updating the links in the profile list to point to the correct user profile page.

 ## Next Steps
-In the third part of the development process, I will be implementing the functionality for users to post dweets (tweets) using the Django admin interface.
+In the third part of the development process, I will be implementing the functionality for users to post dweets.
 This will involve creating a new model to store dweets, and displaying dweets on the front-end.
 Stay tuned for more updates on this exciting development!